 Fentanyl and its deadlier cousin carfentanil are synthetic opiates more toxic than heroin.
 They've made their way into all kinds of street drugs, killing numerous recreational drug users who didn't realize what they were taking.

-British Columbia declared a public health of emergency over overdose deaths in April 2016.
-Last year, 914 people in B.C. died of illicit drug overdoses.
+British Columbia declared a public health of emergency on overdose deaths in April 2016.
+Last year, 914 people in BC died of illicit drug overdoses.

 Fourth year medicine at the University of British Columbia